With Biden's backing, Dems revive bill to overhaul policing

 She called provisions limiting qualified immunity and easing standards for prosecution "the only measures that hold police accountable — that will actually decrease the number of times we have to see people killed on videotape."

-Bass said she was not planning to make concessions before the bill clears the House.
+Bass said she would not make concessions before the bill cleared the House.
 Changes would only serve to weaken it while failing to shield Democrats from the false "defund the police" narrative surrounding it, she said.

 "Even if they were to vote against the bill, even if they were to have a press conference denouncing the bill, they are still going to be hit with the same lie," Bass said of Democrats.